argorrepati01/brain_tumor_detection/README.md

 # 🧠 Brain Tumor Detection Using Deep Learning  and GAN for data generation

 ## 📌 Overview
 This project focuses on **detecting brain tumors** using **deep learning techniques**.
 The model is trained on MRI scan images to classify into 4 categories: Glioma, Meningioma, Pituitary or No Tumor.
 The **Convolutional Neural Network (CNN)** architecture is used for image classification, ensuring accurate tumor detection.
-Implemented **GAN** for creating new data to overcome imbalanced dataset and generalization to new data.

 ## 🚀 Features
 ✅ Automated brain tumor classification using deep learning.